-Non-Executive Director of Canada Life Limited and of Leek United Building Society
+Non-Executive Director of Canada Life Limited

-Mr. Abercromby has been a member of the Argus Group Holdings Limited Board of Directors for four years.
-Mr. Abercromby is a non-executive director of Canada Life Limited and of Leek United Building Society, where he is Chairman of the audit committee.
+Mr. Abercromby has been a member of the Argus Group Holdings Limited Board of Directors for six years.
+Mr. Abercromby is a non-executive director of Canada Life Limited.
 He has extensive board experience of regulated financial services companies in life assurance, general insurance, pensions and banking, having occupied roles as CEO or CFO in each of these areas for companies including Norwich Union, Clerical Medical and the Halifax.
 He is a Fellow of the Institute of Actuaries.